cyclomaticlone/cats-cats-cats/README.md

 - File-system based routing makes it easy and predictable to find source files that correspond to a page route in the app (No more configuring react-router!)
 - Easy deployment on Vercel
 - First-class TypeScript support
-- It's compiler is extremely fast, allowing for a good deceloper experience when developing.
+- Its compiler is extremely fast, allowing for a good developer experience when developing.

 Some features not currently used in the app, but may be useful in the future: